21echoes/4-big-knobs/README.md

 * Switch modes via Params menu.
 Defaults to Snapshot mode if launched with an Arc connected
 * K2 & K3 save current state to one of two snapshot banks
 * E1 interpolates between the two snapshots
+* If you change a dial while interpolating, an intermediary snapshot is taken.
+  * Now as you turn E1, you are interpolating between 3 snapshots: snapshot 1 at the leftmost extreme, snapshot 2 at the rightmost extreme, and your intermediary snapshot in between them (located wherever the interpolation was when you changed the dial)
+  * The intermediary snapshot is reset whenever you take a new real snapshot

 ### Quantize mode
 * Switch modes via Params menu